 Show all 5 images

-Hint: Dogs are not permitted in the Swiss National Park, not even on a leash.
-Further information on this and all protective provisions can be found under nationalpark.ch/schutzbestimmungen.
+Hint: Dogs are not allowed in the Swiss National Park , not even on a leash.
+For more information on this and all the safeguards, see nationalpark.ch/schutzbestimmungen.

 Hiking boots, warm clothing, sun and rain protection, hiking poles if required, binoculars recommended, FOCUS leaflets "The geological cycle" and "The butterflies at Munt la Schera".

 From the PostBus stop at the Wegerhaus Buffalora (1968 m above sea level), the route starts with a crossing of the stream bed of the Ova dal Fuorn.
 Through a beautiful moor it goes to Alp Buffalora.
 Then on a wide path steeply through an old pine stand to the fork in the road on Alp Marangun (2195 m above sea level).
 The path to the south would lead via Jufplaun into the Val Mora and on to Sta.
 Maria in Val Müstair.